Drive Firmware Security - Overview

 System Area

-This introduces a concept known as the System Area (SA).
-For any storage drive, the data it stores is divided into two distinct types, User Area data which is all regular external data written to it as storage, and SA data which is all other data used internally by the firmware.
-Although the SA is at least always partially designated by physical locations on the storage medium for critical data such as the L2P table as detailed earlier, many drives also maintain an additional logical SA managed by the Translator.
-In the Phison 3111 for example while critical system data is stored and located by physical address without logical translation, there's an additional logical SA accessed through the FTL for some non-critical data such as SMART logs.
+This design of internal translation data being stored within the drive's main storage medium introduces a concept known as the System Area (SA).
+For any storage drive the data it stores is divided into two distinct types, User Area data which is all regular external data written to it as storage, and SA data which is all other data used internally by the firmware.
+Although the SA is at least always partially designated by physical locations on the storage medium for critical data such as the L2P table as detailed earlier, many drives also maintain a form of logical translation for SA data.
+Hard drives often have separate defect remapping specifically for the SA in addition to the standard P-list and G-list, such as Western Digital HDDs where this is called the SA-List.
+For the Phison S11 SSD controller critical SA data is all located by physical address based on page spare area magic signatures, however some non-critical SA data such as S.M.A.R.T logs are stored within a separate logically-addressed SA managed by the FTL.

 Command Sets